jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 truffle(develop)> test
 ```

-To run the front end app, simply run:
+To run the front end app, keep truffle running and go to a new terminal window and run:

 ```
 cd app